-Sunday Dip is a poem which reflects on the joy of childhood.
+Sunday Dip is a poem that reflects on the joy of childhood.
 Clare explores the idyllic period of childhood against the backdrop of beautiful nature.
-The narrative follows boys running down to a pond, and playing for half a day.
+The narrative follows boys running down to a pond and playing for half a day.
 The tone is idyllic, with the focus on the semantics of nature furthering this joyous disposition.

 Sunday Dip Analysis

 The morning road is thronged with merry boys

 Who seek the water for their Sunday joys;